What weather records has Dayton broken so far in 2025?

 ajc.com

-A quarter of the way through 2025, Dayton has already had a record-setting year for weather.
+More than half way through 2025, Dayton has already had a record-setting year for weather.

 Here are the records Dayton’s broken in 2025, according to the National Weather Service in Wilmington: